shayanheidari01/fasthttp/README.md

 ### Client

 The `Client` class provides an asynchronous HTTP client with connection pooling that can be used either synchronously or asynchronously.
 When used directly, it requires async/await syntax.
-When the synchronous wrapper is enabled using `enable_sync()`, it can be used without async/await syntax.

 ```python
 from fasthttp import Client